AdamMGlick/Capture-Demo/ReadMe.txt

 Description
 ------------------------
 This project is a simple demonstration game involving capturing cells by attacking with drones.
 A simple How To Play section may be viewed in the Options menu (located in the Main menu).
 Please see the Windows and Android builds included in this repository.

+Note: certain debug options within the game are enabled for demo purposes.
 ------------------------

 Build Installation